 It’s true that “not everything that counts can be counted, and not everything that can be counted counts”.
 But we can still count most things that matter.

-I think for the idea to gain wide adoption in a given country, people would need to answer several questions collectively.
-Here are just a few to ponder:
+I think for the idea to gain wide adoption in a given country, people would need to collectively answer several questions.
+When there’s consensus, there’s a chance to create accountability.

 One danger of looking at lagging indicators only is that they might not be actionable.
 And we might not take action necessary to ensure long-term progress.
 So we should also be asking ourselves what upstream drivers of progress are.
 In other words, we should consider leading indicators as well.

-What drives human progress is, of course, a matter of intense debate.
-But let’s assume that the following three are at least the major part of the picture:
+What drives human progress is a matter of ongoing debate, but let’s assume that the following three are at least a major part of the picture:

 These three create a strong virtuous circle.
 More talented people → more foundational knowledge → more prosperity.

-So what could this dashboard look like for the US in 2021?
-Let’s look at all these metrics one by one.
+So what could this hypothetical dashboard look like for the US in 2021?
+Let’s take a snapshot of these metrics.

 Looking at median numbers should help us partially account for inequality.